Skip to Content

 Tankless water heaters typically require less maintenance than their tank-based counterparts.
 For more information about the different types of water heaters available, please read our blog post Everything You Ever Wanted to Know About Water Heaters.

 If you are concerned about the state of your water heater, it’s always best to call a professional for advice and assistance.
 While regular maintenance can help you get the most out of your unit, a unit that has reached the end of its lifecycle, and begins to crack or leak, can cause significant damage to your home.
 Not to mention, you still won’t have any hot water.
-At Boonstra Heating and Air Conditioning, we offer free in-home assessments to help you decide if it's time for a new water heater.
+At Romaniuk Heating & Air Conditioning, we offer free in-home assessments to help you decide if it's time for a new water heater.